cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 ## Key confirmation

-In some applications it is advisable to add an explicit key confirmation round after the CPace protocol flow.
-However, as this is anyway already a built-in feature in many higher-level protocols, such as e.g. TLS 1.3, the CPace protocol described here does not mandate use of a key confirmation on the level of the CPace sub-protocol.
+In many applications it is advisable to add an explicit key confirmation round after the CPace protocol flow.
+However, as some application might only require implicit authentication and as explicit authentication messageres are already a built-in feature in many higher-level protocols (e.g. TLS 1.3) the CPace protocol described here does not mandate use of a key confirmation on the level of the CPace sub-protocol.

 Already without explicit key confirmation, CPace enjoys weak forward security under the sCDH and sSDH assumptions {{CPacePaper}} and